 PERSONNEL CHANGES

+As I said before in my Season One Overview I see the second season much more like a reboot of the series, than a continuation.
+To keep the amerian audience watching the series ITC decided to have some changes for season two.
+They hired US producer and writer Fred Freiberger to bring some changes to it.
 And Freiberger changed a lot.
 It was his opinion that the characters needed some personal relations he missed in season one.
 That might have been a good idea.
 But they returned to the status quo at the end of the episodes every time.
 So it made no sense whatsoever.
 At the end of the season nothing really changed.
 The viewer still doesn't know if Koenig and Russel or Verdeshi and Maya are couples or not.
+Another change was that some characters were ripped of the show.
+Among them were Professor Bergman, Paul Morrow and David Kano.
+Sandra Benes returned but her character was temporarily renamed to Sahn Benes.
+Nick Tate's Alan Carter only made it back because his character was so popular in the states.

 GOING UNDERGROUND